 Designing qPCR assays with dual-labeled probes also requires careful coordination of primer Tm.
 When the reaction temperature is lowered from denaturing to annealing during cycling, the probe needs to anneal first to the target.
 If the probe binds to the target at the same time or after the primers bind, the polymerase may begin replication of target that does not contain bound probe.
 As a result, new DNA will be synthesized without associated probe degradation and, therefore, will not be detected as an increase in fluorescence.
 Such a situation leads to inaccurate data.
 For standard qPCR, IDT recommends a probe that has a Tm 5–10°C higher than the Tm of the primers.

 It is important to check the Tm of any oligonucleotide sequences used in PCR even when a previously successful primer and probe set is taken directly from a publication.
 The design of such published sequences may incorporate Tm enhancers such as a minor grove binder or locked nucleic acid bases.
 These Tm enhancers are not necessary for gene expression analysis; unmodified probe and primer sets that provide reliable, accurate data can be designed for the same targets without the added expense of unnecessary modifications.

 Predicting Tm (Melting Temperature)

-For more information on the calculations and algorithm used by the OligoAnalyzer tool, refer to the IDT technical report, Calculation of Tm for Oligonucleotide Duplexes.
+For more information on the calculations algorithm used by the OligoAnalyzer tool visit the tool's definitions page.